-- 5.1 The Independent Administrator should produce electronic data files that can be published together with the final report. - 5.2 Following approval by the MSG, the Independent Administrator is mandated tosubmit summary data from the 6th EITI Report for Liberia electronically to the LEITI Secretariat for onward submission to the International Secretariat.
-(Requirement 5.3(b)) - The Independent Administrator will publish/make public their final report only upon the instruction of the MSG.
+- Reliability of data. - 5.2 Following approval by the MSG, the Independent Administrator is mandated to submit summary data from the 7th & 8th EITI Reports for Liberia, in a format acceptable to the LEITI, electronically, for onward submission to the International Secretariat.

+The Independent Administrator will publish/make public their final report only upon the instruction of the MSG.
 The MSG will endorse the report prior to its publication.
-Where stakeholders other than the Independent Administrator wish to include additional comments in, or opinions on, the EITI Report, the authorship should be clearly indicated. - 5.3 The report of the Independent Administrator shall be published by the LEITI MSG to a wider audience, including the EITI International, in publicly accessible, comprehensive and comprehensible manner.
+Where stakeholders, other than the Independent Administrator, wish to include additional comments in, or opinions on, the EITI Report, the authorship should be clearly indicated.

+5.3 The report of the Independent Administrator shall be published by the LEITI Secretariat to a wider audience, including the EITI International, in publicly accessible, comprehensive and comprehensible manner.